 Why Do Marble Countertops Need Sealing?

-• acts as a barrier against bacteria growth.
+- acts as a barrier against bacterial growth.

 So in short, sealing is crucial for keeping marble countertops looking pristine and preventing damage to the stone.
 It forms a shield that allows for easier maintenance while showcasing the beauty of the material.